Campus Police Authority and Jurisdiction

 PASSHE AV & IT Tech 267-386-3005 PASSHE

 You are strongly encourage to report a crime by contacting Lock Haven University Police at 570-484-2278 or by using the emergency phone located at Residence Halls, Parking lots and by some buildings.
-Any suspicious activity or person seen in the parking lots or loitering around vehicles, inside buildings or around the Residence Halls should be reported to Lock Haven University Police.
+Any suspicious activity or person seen in the parking lots or loitering around vehicles, inside buildings or around the Resident Halls should be reported to Lock Haven University Police.
+If you are thinking about reporting suspicious behavior, please make the telephone call to Public Safety; you may hold the missing piece of information needed to solve a crime.
 In addition you may report a crime to any Lock Haven University campus security authorities, as identified above.

 Confidential Crime Reporting Procedures